 Courses

-The MRC provides equipment and facilities for the teaching labs of several courses on the topics of semiconductors, microfabrication, and microsystems.
-Many MRC-affiliated faculty members offer a series of undergraduate-level and graduate-level courses in semiconductors devices, nanoelectronics, optoelectronics, MEMS, microsystems, sensors, and biomedical engineering.
+The MRC provides equipment and facilities for the teaching labs of several courses on the topics of microelectronics.

 (Dual-listed with E E 432/ E E 532).
 (Cross-listed with MAT E).
 (2-4) Cr.
 4.